 - B. Those employees and students who are determined to be at risk for occupational exposure to blood, other potentially infectious materials (OPIM) as well as at risk for exposure to airborne pathogens/tuberculosis must comply with the procedures and work practices outlined in this ECP. - C. Chattahoochee Technical College is responsible for the implementation, documentation, review, and training/record keeping of standard precautions with respect to the areas of personal protective equipment (PPE), decontamination, engineering controls (e.g., sharps containers), administrative controls, housekeeping, laundry, and labeling and containers as required as assigned to designees.
 Further, adequate supplies of the aforementioned equipment will be available in the appropriate sizes/fit.
-Please see list below (also listed as Appendix I.C.) containing contact information for responsible person(s) or department(s) as well as a list of job and/or student program classifications which have potential for occupational exposure. - D. Chattahoochee Technical College engages in contractual agreements with Evergreen Waste, LLC regarding exposure control for the removal of biohazard waste from the following campuses: Marietta, North Metro, Canton, Appalachian, and Paulding. - E. Chattahoochee Technical College engages in training on blood borne and airborne pathogens with material that has been specified by the individuals listed above the included Appendix I.C. to meet occupational needs and administered to new employees performing tasks associated with Category I and Category II.
-If the new employee or current employee is unsure or has questions regarding the content of the training, the Exposure Control Coordinator offers one-on-one training with those individuals as immediately as possible upon request.
+Please see Appendix I.C. containing contact information for responsible person(s) or department(s) as well as a list of job and/or student program classifications which have potential for occupational exposure. - D. Chattahoochee Technical College engages in contractual agreements with Evergreen Waste, LLC regarding exposure control for the removal of biohazard waste from the following campuses: Marietta, North Metro, Canton, Appalachian, and Paulding. - E. Chattahoochee Technical College engages in training on blood borne and airborne pathogens with material that has been specified by the individuals listed in Appendix I.C. to meet occupational needs and administered to new employees performing tasks associated with Category I and Category II.
+If the new employee or current employee is unsure or has questions regarding the content of the training, the Exposure Control Coordinator (ECC) offers one-on-one training with those individuals as immediately as possible upon request.
 Current employees receive the same training on an annual basis.
-The protocol for the retention of training records is maintained as an electronic record by the exposure control coordinator. - F. The protocol for the annual review of the Chattahoochee Technical College
+The protocol for the retention of training records is maintained by the individuals specified in I.C. and/or by the ECC, as the ECC retains an electronic record in the form of training logs provided by individuals identified in I.C.

-Exposure Control Plan includes but is not limited to the College Health and Safety Standing Committee reading, reviewing, and recommending any changes to the plan either meeting virtually or reviewing individually to submit comments for consideration via email.
-The ECP is retained on the Chattahoochee Technical College intranet for employee access under Aerie, Facilities, contained in a folder marked "Exposure Control" on the lower right side of the Facilities page.
+F. The protocol for the annual review of the Chattahoochee Technical College Exposure Control Plan includes but is not limited to the College Health and Safety Standing Committee reading, reviewing, and recommending any changes to the plan either meeting virtually or reviewing individually to submit comments for consideration via email.
+The ECP is retained on the Chattahoochee Technical College intranet for employee access under Aerie, Facilities, Documents (on the left side of the page) and contained in a folder marked "Exposure Control" with three years including the most current year's plans therein.